Jim Ratcliffe: Sport

 In sailing, Ratcliffe partnered with Ben Ainslie to form INEOS Team UK to compete (unsuccessfully) for the 36th America's Cup in 2021, with Ratcliffe reportedly investing over £110 million in the project.
 INEOS Britannia is the British Challenger of Record representing Royal Yacht Squadron Ltd for the 37th America's Cup, being held in Barcelona in October 2024.

+In January 2025 Ben Ainslie split from Ineos Britannia America's Cup sailing team.

 Ratcliffe purchased the Team Sky cycling franchise in 2019, subsequently rebranded Team INEOS.
 Their first competitive race under the new INEOS sponsorship, was the 2019 Tour de Yorkshire.
 They subsequently won the 2019 Tour de France and 2021 Giro d'Italia with the Colombian rider Egan Bernal.

+In July 2025, David Rozman, a long-serving carer for the INEOS Grenadiers cycling team, left the Tour de France following an International Testing Agency (ITA) investigation.
+The investigation concerns alleged 2012 text messages between him and convicted doping doctor Mark Schmidt.

 In 2020, INEOS became principal partners of Mercedes AMG F1, signing a five-year agreement with the team.

 In 2021, Greenpeace criticised a decision by New Zealand Rugby to accept six years of sponsorship from INEOS as being inconsistent with the country's "clean green" values.

+In February 2025, New Zealand Rugby initiated legal proceedings against INEOS for breach of contract, threatening to sue for damages when INEOS wanted to end their sponsorship agreement early.
+Both parties announced a settlement to avoid a lengthy court battle, with The Guardian reporting that they are satisfied with the outcome.

-In May 2025, New York times reported that Sir Jim Ratcliffe’s INEOS exploring sale of Ligue 1 club Nice.
+In May 2025, The New York Times reported that INEOS was exploring the sale of Ligue 1 club Nice.